dougeby/IntuneDocs/intune/monitor-audit-logs.md

 ---
 Audit logs provide you with a record of activities that generate a change in Microsoft Intune.
 Create, Update (edit), Delete, and Assign actions, or remote tasks, generate audit events that you can review.
 You can review audit logs for most Intune workloads.

+## Who can access the data?
+Users with the following permissions can review audit logs:
+- Global Admins
+- Intune Service admins
+- Users with audit/read permissions

 ## Review audit logs for Intune workloads
 Review audit logs in the Monitoring group for each Intune workload.
 1. Sign into the [Azure portal](https://portal.azure.com).